 However, Goldens are probably slightly more magnanimous than Labs, so they may be ever-so-slightly better suited for families with lots of kids and pets than Labs are.

 Both breeds are clearly family dogs, who do not tolerate being left alone for long periods of time.
-However, Labrador Retrievers may be slightly better able to deal with your absence than Golden Retrievers, so they may be preferable for those who work long hours or travel frequently.
+However, Labs may be slightly better able to deal with your absence than Goldens, so they may be preferable for those who work long hours or travel frequently.

-Nevertheless, you’ll still need to give your Lab plenty of attention, and you should try to involve them in as many family activates as possible.
+Nevertheless, you’ll still need to give either breed plenty of attention, and you should try to involve them in as many family activities as possible.

 Additionally, while you should always keep your dogs leashed when not in an enclosed space, Labs are more likely to wander off and explore the world than Goldens are, although both dogs prefer to hang out right beside their owners.

-Does your family count a Labrador or Golden Retriever among its members?
+Does your family count a Golden Retriever or Labrador Retriever among its members?
 Let our readers know a little about your pet.